Leonid10011/ecommerce-frontend/README.md

 ### This to implement
 **list**

+- [ ] Search bar functionality is very primitve and doesn't work well yet.
+- [ ] Reconstruct and adjust data structur of products, favItems and orderItems.
 - [ ] A mock transaction with PayPal and others
 - [ ] Starting page, where sales and new products are showcased.
 - [ ] Filter products.